 Fifteen million viewers tuned in to watch the true story of Ryan White, a 13-year-old boy living with AIDS.
 White, who had hemophilia, contracted HIV from a blood transfusion.
 In the film, he confronts discrimination, panic, and ignorance as he fights for the right to continue to attend school.

 “The Ryan White Story” showed audiences that HIV and AIDS could affect anyone.
-It also shed light on how hospitals at the time didn’t have the right precautions to prevent infection through transfusion.
+It also shed light on how, at the time, hospitals didn’t have the right guidelines and protocols in place to prevent transmission through transfusion.

 You can stream “The Ryan White Story” on Amazon.com here.